Dr. Dog: End of touring and Dr. Dog (2021–present)

 On January 29, 2021, the band made their 2019 Record Store Day album Live 2 available for streaming and digital purchase.
-In mid 2021 the band released a cover of "Here Comes The Hotstepper" by reggae singer Ini Kamoze.

 On June 7, 2021, the band announced they were retiring from touring but were not disbanding and would perform one final tour in autumn 2021 across 31 cities in North America, concluding with a five-night residency in their hometown of Philadelphia.

-On September 14, 2022 the band announced their February 2020 residency at The Independent in San Francisco would be released as four live albums, titled Four Nights Live in San Francisco, monthly from September 14 to December 5.
-In their email newsletter announcement they shared that each individual member of the band is pursuing solo work but they planned to record new music together as Dr. Dog in 2023.
+On September 14, 2022, the band announced their February 2020 residency at The Independent, a club in San Francisco would be released monthly as four live albums, titled Four Nights Live in San Francisco, from September 14 to December 5.
+In the email newsletter announcement they said that each individual member of the band is pursuing solo work but they planned to record new music together as Dr. Dog in 2023.

+On March 20, 2024, the band released the single "Still Can't Believe" on streaming services.
+On April 24 they released the single "Talk Is Cheap," as well as announcing their self titled album to be released July 19.
+On May 15, the band released the single "Tell Your Friends" on streaming services.

+On July 19, 2024, they released their self-titled, eleventh studio album.